Your Care Instructions

 - If you can, prop up the injured area on a pillow when you ice it or anytime you sit or lie down during the next 3 days.
 Try to keep it above the level of your heart.
 This will help reduce swelling.

 - Put ice or a cold pack on the area for 10 to 20 minutes at a time.
-Try to do this every 1 to 2 hours for the next 3 days (when you are awake) or until the swelling goes down.
+Try to do this every 1 to 2 hours for the next 3 days (when you are awake).
 Put a thin cloth between the ice and your skin.

 When should you call for help?